Last updated on June 7, 2019

 Registering for the Beta

-Once you’ve finished your first purchase, you’ll immediately be prompted to sign up for the waiting list by creating an Apollo account.
+Once you’ve finished your first purchase, you’ll immediately be prompted to sign up for the beta by creating an Apollo account.

 Fill out the information and click sign up.
 You’ll receive a confirmation email.
 You’ll also be given an invitation link to the Discord channel for beta testers.